evildrummer/RoomPrepper/files/notes_template.md

-### Fill in usernames and passwords here for creating a wordlist with createList.sh
+### Fill in usernames and passwords here for creating a wordlist with ./createList.sh
 #usernames
 bob
 #end